yaredybk/imagihub_app/README.md

 * Streamlined User Experience:
   * Maintain a history of sent and received images for easy reference.
   * Effortlessly clear your image history with a single click.
-  * Store all images in browser cache for optimal performance.
+  * Store all images in the browser cache for optimal performance.
   * Ensure seamless image deletion when clearing history.
 * Enhanced User Engagement:
   * Benefit from a fully configured Web Manifest file for improved discoverability.